About the LPD

 Over the past decade, we have applied for and been awarded more than $1 million in grant funding to supplement our budget.
 Some of the more notable grants include the following.
 Please note this list is not all-inclusive and does not include the many grants we have received in the past.

-• DMV Alcohol Grant – $57,885 for selective DUI activities, alcohol testing equipment, and related training
+• DMV Highway Safety (Alcohol) – $23,056 for selective DUI activities, alcohol testing equipment, and related training.

 Training